Home » Health » Diseases & Conditions » Resources for Providers » ECE and School Toolkits

 • Individuals are considered linked if they have had contact with one another or been exposed to a common source and are not from the same household.

 Controlling Outbreaks of Viral Gastroenteritis in Schools: An outbreak of gastroenteritis is defined as 3 or more individuals experiencing vomiting or diarrhea at the same facility within a 5-day period.
-Individuals are considered linked if they have had contact with one another or been exposed to a common source (e.g., same classroom, grade level, sports team, etc.) and are not from the same household.
+Individuals are considered linked if they have had contact with one another or been exposed to a common source (e.g., same classroom, grade level, sports tea, etc.) and are not from the same household.

 What is a Respiratory Illness?